Fiorella Ghilardotti: Legacy

 The Ghilardotti Fund issued by the S&D Equality and Diversity Traineeship was established by the Progressive Alliance of Socialists and Democrats in 2004 and is awarded "to enable young people to gain practical experience in the areas of social rights and employment, women’s rights, anti-discrimination, equal opportunities and fundamental rights and freedoms.
 The candidate of this fund must prove his/her personal commitment (NGOs), professional experience or studies in the fields mentioned above."
-The annual Fiore Award was first awarded in her name in early 2006, and a scholarship in Ghilardotti's name was setup by the Fiorella Ghilardotti Association in December 2006 to "support the delicate transition from middle school to high school" in Italy.
+The annual Fiore Award was first awarded in her name in early 2006, and a scholarship in Ghilardotti's name was set up by the Fiorella Ghilardotti Association in December 2006 to "support the delicate transition from middle school to high school" in Italy.

 In December 2009, the circle of the Democrats of the Left of Cassina de' Pecchi was named after her.
 A working room on the fifth floor of the Pirelli Tower in Milan was named in dedication after her in a plaque unveiling ceremony held in December 2015.